California | Beverage Container Recycling & Litter Reduction Act (AB 2020)

 California’s AB 2020 has different rates for material sizes, unlike Oregon’s program that has a ten cents USD deposit amount on all covered containers.
 California’s breakdown includes:

-Containers that are > or equal to twenty-four ounces: ten cents USD
+Containers that are 24 oz or larger: ten cents USD

 Impact of DRS in California